trilinos/Trilinos/cmake/tribits/doc/developers_guide/UtilsMacroFunctionDoc.rst

 example.

 NOTE: This function runs an external process to run the ``date`` command.
-Therefsore, it only works on Unix/Linux type systems that have a standard ``date`` command.
-Since this runs an external process, this function should only be used to time very course grained operations (i.e. that take longer than a second).
+Therefore, it only works on Unix/Linux and other systems that have a standard ``date`` command.
+Since this runs an external process, this function should only be used to time very course-grained operations (i.e. that take longer than a second).

 TIMER_GET_REL_SECONDS()
 +++++++++++++++++++++++